 Articles

-A Reffing Disaster Posted almost 11 years ago
+A Reffing Disaster Posted over 11 years ago

 Rugby union has been asking for trouble and it finally got it.
 A splendid premiership final was ruined as a contest by Dylan Hartley’s sending off.
 Of course the player is individually responsible for being an idiot, but the game’s governing body is collectively responsible for systematically undermining the authority of refs.